Filipe-morais-statistics/statistical-data-integration-tools/README.md

 C. VBA-Module1.bas — Transformation of Excel into a reporting file.
 The VBA module:
 -	converts raw Excel information into a clean, standardised table;
 -	enforces column ordering, naming conventions and validation rules;
--	prepares files automatically for statistical reporting systems.
+- Prepares files automatically for statistical reporting systems, which then transmit data using the SDMX structure.
 Used for: pre-processing and transformation of reporting data before transmissions.

 **Programming tools used:**